 You see, I have big dreams.
 I’m too passionate for my own good.
 I love life.
 I love love.
 I’m creative, I love to write, I love to act and inspire, I love God and I simply cannot be stifled.
 So I took the plunge and decided to change my path.
 I was coming home depressed every day and miserable because my job expected from me what most jobs would- to be my first priority.
 I spent all day in traffic and would sometimes drive an hour there and back for a whopping $40 bucks.
 When you feel like you have all of this potential inside of you, when you feel like you have so much to offer others and it’s not being recognized or valued… you start to feel worthless.
 When my grades dropped and I no longer found random reasons to smile, I knew I had to do something different.
 So, a week ago I quit my job and promised myself to never serve again.

 I am not sure what is going to happen next but I do know it will all work out.
-I am happily pursuing acting, I’m in summer classes continuing to finish my bachelors and excited, I have a roof over my head, food to eat, a loving support system and I’m alive.
-I have more than many do and for that I’m eternally grateful.
+I am happily pursuing acting, I’m in summer classes continuing to finish my bachelors, I have a roof over my head, food to eat, a loving support system and I’m alive.
+I have more than many do and for that, I’m eternally grateful.

 I would’ve never taken the plunge to search for something better if I didn’t know the value of life so deep in my soul.
 The reason I know that value, the reason I know the value of happiness and time is because I’ve experienced great loss.
 We will talk about that next 🙂